The Right Way to Clean Your Oven

 Can't I skip all those steps and press the handy-dandy "self-cleaning" button?

 Ignore that button.
-The self-cleaning option on most modern appliances turns your oven into an incinerator, heating the inside up to 900° Fahrenheit or more.
-Even the most well-insulated ovens can't contain that type of heat, so your range (if it's part of your oven) and everything else nearby heats up too.
+The self-cleaning function on most modern appliances turns your oven into an incinerator, heating the inside up to 900° Fahrenheit or more.
+Even the most well-insulated ovens can't contain that type of heat, so the heating elements of your range (if it's part of your oven) and everything else nearby heats up too.
 You would be unwise to leave the house while it's cleaning (which can take hours), and it's often pretty stinky as well.

 I cleaned my oven, and it looks amazing.
 I never want to go through that again.
 How do I keep it clean?